spiderkitten/Starbug/local/links.md

 <h3 class="categorysubtitle">HTML / CSS / JS</h3>
- <p>Almost every personal site has links to general places to learn HTML etc so I'm not going to be repetative, I'm just going to link to some specific tutorials that might be helpful and a few other fun thing</p>
+ <p>Almost every personal site has links to general places to learn HTML etc so I'm not going to be repetative, Instead I'll link to some specific tutorials that might be helpful on neocities or other small/indie web sites</p>

-      <div><a href="https://codepen.io/plfstr/full/zYqQeRw">HTML Tags Memory Test</a></div>
+      <div><a href="https://randomboo.com/88x31.html">Hover Button Effect</a></div>
-      <div class="description">Name as many HTML tags as you can from memory, 114 acceptable answers!</div>
+      <div class="description">CSS code that makes your 88x31 buttons look like they are being pressed when you click them</div>

       <div><a href="https://xobyte.org/demos/protected/">hiding a page behind a password</a></div>
       <div class="description">how to hide a page behind a password</div>